panda3d/panda3d-docs/programming/texturing/texture-modes.rst

 Currently, Panda3D only allows one gloss map per polygon, additional gloss maps will be ignored.

-Gloss maps are new to Panda3D as of version 1.5.0.
-They only function when :ref:`shader generation <the-shader-generator>` is enabled.
+Gloss maps only function when :ref:`shader generation <the-shader-generator>` is enabled.

 Glow Map Mode
 -------------